vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 [vok.
 V

 usages peculiar to north or Ufanas ( on Rajaniti ) m. by vice versa he would be guilty Kalikāpurāpa 1001, 1032-33. of gin, 1258; Manu, Yaj.
 Ulanas ( on tithi ) 78n, 79.
-Viṣnud harmasūtra, Viṣna- Uṣas : is called Apasaras and parāna say that one should not Vena is described as her lover observe but discard what was in Rg.4950. once deemed to be dharma if Usah-kāla, defined 278. it has become bateful to the U.S. S. R.: vide under Russia. people and would end in an-Utilitarianism ( vide under *** happiness 1270; illustrations tionalism ): criticism of this where later Dharmaśāstra doctrine 1479-80 : holds that works like Mit. and Smrti actions are right where they candrikā rely upon the above tend to make for the greatest role of discarding ancient good or happiness of the green practices, if coinmon people test number etc. 1479; is had come to hate them 1270- not a moral theory at all 71; Kumārila holds that in 1479. oase of conflict between smstis | Utpala, commentator of Br.
+Viṣṇud harmasūtra, Viṣna- Uṣas : is called Apasaras and parāna say that one should not Vena is described as her lover observe but discard what was in Rg.4950. once deemed to be dharma if Usah-kāla, defined 278. it has become bateful to the U.S. S. R.: vide under Russia. people and would end in an-Utilitarianism ( vide under *** happiness 1270; illustrations tionalism ): criticism of this where later Dharmaśāstra doctrine 1479-80 : holds that works like Mit. and Smrti actions are right where they candrikā rely upon the above tend to make for the greatest role of discarding ancient good or happiness of the green practices, if coinmon people test number etc. 1479; is had come to hate them 1270- not a moral theory at all 71; Kumārila holds that in 1479. oase of conflict between smstis | Utpala, commentator of Br.
 8. and usages the former is of Varābamihira 477, 479n, more authoritative but usages 520n, 521, 5300, 533n ( on opposed to Smrtis have been Yogayatra ), 5450, 5470, 5540, in vogue from ancient times 5611, 564, 568, 658, 680 1276-79; U. of countries, ( quotes 18 verses from Gerga castes, families declared by on week days ), 7120, 742n, Gautama and Manu to be 7450 ; commentator of Bphaj authoritative if not directly jātaka 573n-750, 577, 5800, opposed to the Veda 1278; 581, 5841, 5870, 591, 594, modern. legislation sometimes 6570, 7687, 7960, 16450. allows customs and usages Utpata : ( vide under Atri), overriding authority as under Nimitta, portent, Paspaspāna): Hindu Marriage Act ( 25 of 591, 743; description of 18 1955 ) sec.
 5 about marriages Sāntig bearing names of diffe of sapindas, 1278-9, but also rent gods prescribed by Matsya abrogates them in some cases, 746 -747 ; descriptions of, 1671; Privy Council held abound in Mahabharata 743; that clear proof of usage will king's duty to arrange Sintis outweigh the written text of

 for counteracting portents 748; the law 1278; requisites of a list of chief U, and pimittas valid custom, scoording to 743–44 ; list of threc kinds of P. M. S. 1279-80.